BrookeSherman03/DS340W-Project/README.md

 Semester Long Project for DS340W Class

-I am taking the GraphCast demo file and editing that to make my improvements!
+I am taking the GraphCast demo file and editing it to improve upon the speed at which the code runs by implementing multithreading and multiprocessing on areas where the code runs slow.

-Modified Implementation are mw two different final code changes.
 Implementation - Running Result is my original code edited for the baseline testing.
-Results are the results I achieved.
+Modified Implementation is the code editied with multithreading and multiprocessing to improve upon the original code.
+Results are the results I achieved from the baseline model and the improved code.

 GraphCast code is from: https://github.com/google-deepmind/graphcast